Omni Tax Help

 How do I apply for IRS tax debt relief?

 Start by getting all required returns filed.
 The IRS will not process any resolution while returns are outstanding.
 Then assess which program fits your situation based on your income, assets, and what you can realistically pay.
 For an Installment Agreement, you can apply online through IRS.gov.
 For OIC or CNC, the application requires detailed financial disclosure and is typically handled by a tax professional.
-The fastest path to the right answer is a consultation with Omni, where we map your specific situation to the available options before any paperwork is submitted.
+The fastest path to the right answer is a consultation, where Omni maps your specific situation to the available options before any paperwork is submitted.

 How much do tax relief companies charge?